dsolstad/mygg.js/README.md

 # mygg.js
 Inspired by Mosquito, MalaRIA and BeEF - mygg.js (Norwegian for mosquito) is a tool to proxy via cross-site scripting.
 It is small, simple, dependancy free and HTTPS supported.
-The reason to use a XSS proxy is to browse through the hooked browser, which will append authentication headers and httponly cookies automatically, that you would not otherwise get to retrieve with JavaScript.
+The reason to use a XSS proxy is to browse through the hooked browser, which will append authentication headers, including cookies (even with httponly) automatically, that you would not otherwise get to retrieve with JavaScript.

 # How to use
 You should run mygg.js on a Internet-facing server with a domain pointing to it.